zorayacammarota941-ux/Mlsud-Xns-Download/CONTRIBUTING.md

 # CONTRIBUTING

-Thank you for your interest in contributing to **Clash Verge Rev**!
+Thank you for your interest in contributing to ****!
 This guide provides instructions to help you set up your development environment and start contributing effectively.

 ## Internationalization (i18n)